Below are noteworthy events from Busch Gardens Tampa’s history that occurred in the month of September.

 - 18th – (2015) An aardvark is born at the park.

 - 20th – (2013) New children’s play area themed to Busch Gardens opens at International Plaza mall after five days of construction.
-The play area features a 14 foot Cheetah Hunt tower, along with other park-themed elements.
+The play area features a 14-foot Cheetah Hunt tower, along with other park-themed elements.
 A grand opening event was held with gifts for the first 200 children in attendance, and a ribbon cutting with special guest speakers including Tampa Mayor Bob Buckhorn, Gary Malfroid of International Plaza, and Gerard Hoeppner of Busch Gardens (Press Release & Busch Gardens 9/16/2013)

 During the Month: